stt-datacore/website/static/crew/tomalak_commander_crew.md

 ---
-name: "Commander Tomalak"
+name: Commander Tomalak
 rarity: 4
-series: "tng"
+series: tng
-memory_alpha: ""
+memory_alpha: tng
-bigbook_tier:
+bigbook_tier: 10
-events:
+events: 5
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Pure collection fodder, but hits two.
+May already be 1/4 on your roster as he's a campaign reward from episode 7.
+A gauntlet pair and Romulan events would be worth considering if his numbers were a bit stronger.